wenbobao/PPiOS-Rename/README.md

 5. Select the duplicated target and rename it to `Build and Analyze <original-target-name>`.
 > Note: If applying these changes to a framework project, you may need to use *underscores* instead of *spaces* in the new target names.

-6. (Optional) Duplicating the target duplicates the associated `.plist` file a default name.
+6. (Optional) Duplicating the target duplicates the associated `.plist` file with a default name.
 Rename the `.plist` file:

     1. Select Build Settings, select _All_ settings, select _Combined_ view, and search for `plist`.
     2. Update the value for `Info.plist File` to be consistent with that of the original target (something like `<project-name>/Build and Analyze <original-target-name>-Info.plist`).
     3. Move/rename the duplicated `.plist` file to the new name and path.
+    4. Delete the reference to the default `.plist` file from the Project Navigator.

 7. Select Build Phases.